 Since pseudogenes could have the potential to encode peptides, we checked for this possibility in the four identified among the top 25 genes.
-Examination of all possible reading frames revealed uninterrupted stretches that could code for peptides for each 'pseudogene' (F09E9.7 - 141 aa, W04B5.1 - 85 aa, W04B5.2 - 144 aa, and ZK402.3 - 158 aa).
-These peptides if expressed have the potential to interact with some of the known RNA regulators tested (6 of 80 possible interactions in Fig. S4; Movies S49 to S54).
+Examination of all possible reading frames revealed uninterrupted stretches that could code for peptides for each 'pseudogene' (F09E9.7 - 141 aa, W04B5.1 - 85 aa, W04B5.2 - 144 aa and ZK402.3 - 158 aa).
+These peptides if expressed have the potential to interact with some of the known RNA regulators tested (6 of 80 possible interactions in Supplementary Figure S4; Supplementary Movies S49-S54).
 These could reflect interactions between peptides from these 'pseudogenes' or from the corresponding coding genes.
-In support of this idea, the STAU-1-like peptide that could be encoded by the 'pseudogene' F39E9.7 and the dsRNA-binding protein STAU-1 (47) are both predicted to interact with ADR-2, CSR-1, and RDE-8 (Fig. S4; Movies S55 to S60).
+In support of this idea, the STAU-1-like peptide that could be encoded by the 'pseudogene' F39E9.7 and the dsRNA-binding protein STAU-1 (47) are both predicted to interact with ADR-2, CSR-1 and RDE-8 (Supplementary Figure S4; Supplementary Movies S55-S60).
 These results highlight the possibility that genes annotated as non-coding RNAs, or pseudogenes could have a role encoding a regulatory peptide.

-Multiple predicted interactors of RDE-3 suggest regulated production of poly-UG RNAs.
+Multiple predicted interactors of RDE-3 suggest regulated production of poly-UG RNAs